 What is MATES?

-MATES is a mentoring program for new students.
+MATES is a peer mentoring program for commencing and first year students.

 MATES provides first year students with an opportunity to connect with other new students and mentors in later years of study.
-This helps new students meet other students, network with other students and gain knowledge and skills to settle into life at university.
+This helps students to make social networks and acquire knowledge and skills to help settle into life at university.

 Where is MATES held?